Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

 \subsubsection{Long-term declining trend}

 Figure~\ref{fig:historic_lightcurve} shows the 70~years worth of absolute magnitude light curve of SDSS1133, which include the POSS-I and POSS-II photographic plate measurements in 1950, 1994, and 1999 (see Section~\ref{sec:koss_photometry}).
-Except for the POSS data, the absolute magnitudes from the $g$ band measurements are shown.
-Two light curves are shown; one is uncorrected and the other us corrected for the possible extinction in the host galaxy estimated from the Balmer decrement (Section~\ref{sec:balmer_decrement}).
-We should note that while the brief 2014 outburst indicated in Figure~\ref{fig:ztf_lc} is not sampled with the $g$ band and does not appear in Figure~\ref{fig:historic_lightcurve}.
+Except for the POSS data, Figure~\ref{fig:historic_lightcurve} shows $g$ band absolute magnitudes of SDSS1133; in addition to the $g$ band measurements between 2001 and 2021, $r$ and $i$ band measurements between 2010 and 2018 are used to calculate the synthetic $g$ band magnitudes assuming constant colors of $g-r=0.29$~mag and $g-i=0.18$~mag from the ZTF data in 2018 (Figure~\ref{fig:ztf_lc_zoom}).
+Two light curves are shown; one is uncorrected and the other is corrected for the possible extinction in the host galaxy estimated from the Balmer decrement (Section~\ref{sec:balmer_decrement}).

 SDSS1133 has been a bright variable object at least since 1950, as first noticed by \cite{koss14}.
 In addition to the outbursts, SDSS1133 also exhibits small amplitude flux variations even in the non-outbursting phase.
 After 1994, SDSS1133 light curve probably shows a long-term declining trend since 1994.
-We calculate the long-term linear trend between 1994 and 2020 by fitting a straight line for the data points at MJD>49000, excluding the outbursting epochs (52200 < MJD < 52400 and 58400 < MJD < 58700); the best-fitting decline rates are 0.068~mag~yr${}^{-1}$ and 0.059~mag~yr${}^{-1}$ for host extinction uncorrected and corrected light curves, respectively.
+We calculated the long-term linear trend by fitting a straight line for the data points in Figure~\ref{fig:historic_lightcurve} between 1994 April 14 and 2020 June 29 (49456 $\leq$ MJD $<$ 59030), excluding the outbursting epochs between 2001 December 18 and 2002 April 1 (52261 $\leq$ MJD $<$ 52366), 2014 March 16 and 2014 May 10 (56732 $\leq$ MJD $<$ 56788), and 2018 October 31 and 2019 July 22 (58422 $\leq$ MJD $<$ 58687).
+This linear declining model provides a reasonable fitting to the long-term light curve in the non-outbursting phase, and we obtained the best-fitting decline rates of 0.058~mag~yr${}^{-1}$ and 0.051~mag~yr${}^{-1}$ for host extinction uncorrected and corrected light curves, respectively.

 As reference models, consider simple SN light curve models.
 Late-phase SN luminosity can be powered either by radioactive decays in cobalt or SN ejecta-CSM shock interactions.
 The former light curve is approximately an exponential form of $L(t) \propto e^{-t/\tau_{\text{Co}}}$ where $\tau_\text{Co}= 111.3$~days is the decay time of ${}^{56}$Co, and the latter can be approximately a power-law form of $L(t) \propto t^{-3/(n-2)}$ (assuming a steady stellar wind CSM) where $n=7-12$ depends on the radial density structure of the ejecta \citep[$\rho_{\text{ej}} \propto r^{-n}$; e.g.,][]{mor13}.
 In either case, a single SN exploded somewhere in the 20th century cannot explain the very slow decline trend of the long-term light curve of SDSS1133.
 For the same reasoning, we can conclude that the non-outbursting phase light curve of SDSS1133 cannot be attributed to a tidal disruption of a star by a SMBH \citep[$L(t) \propto t^{-5/3}$;][]{phi89b}, or in general to any other known one-off explosive events.